chaos-lang/occultist/README.md

 sudo chmod +x /usr/local/bin/occultist
 ```

-or clone this repository and run: `make install`
+or clone this repository and run: `make`

 &nbsp;